BIO - SAN PATTEN

 issues relating to injection drug use and the sex trade.
 In the last few years, much of her work has focused on new HIV prevention technologies (policy research and development, capacity building and facilitation).

-San is also an adjunct professor in Sociology at Mount Allison University (specializing in social policy and non-profit leadership) and is a co-investigator of the Centre for HIV Prevention Social Research based at the University of Toronto.
+San is an instructor at the College of Sustainability at Dalhousie University, as well as an adjunct professor in Sociology at Mount Allison University (specializing in social policy and non-profit leadership).
+She also is chair of the CIHR's HIV/AIDS Community-Based Research Review Committee.

 SAN PATTEN'S CURRICULUM VITAE